• white corky spots on a green tomato fruit

 The Minnesota Department of Agriculture is currently monitoring for Cmm through our pathways survey.

-Contact the MDA via Report a Pest if you suspect bacterial wilt and canker of tomato.
+Contact the MDA via Report a Pest if you suspect bacterial canker of tomato.

 Smarty Plants Podcast